Octopus: Fossil history and phylogeny

 The octopuses evolved from the Muensterelloidea (fossil pictured) in the Jurassic period.

 The Cephalopoda descended from a mollusc resembling the Monoplacophora in the Cambrian some 530 million years ago.
 The Coleoidea, which brought their shells inside the body, diverged from the nautiloids in the Devonian some 416 million years ago.
 Around 276 million years ago, during the Permian, the coleoids split into two groups, the Vampyropoda and the Decabrachia.
 The octopuses arose from the Muensterelloidea within the Vampyropoda in the Jurassic.
 The earliest octopus likely lived near the sea floor (benthic to demersal) in shallow marine environments.
 Octopuses consist mostly of soft tissue, and so fossils are relatively rare.
 As soft-bodied cephalopods, they lack the external shell of most molluscs, including other cephalopods like the nautiloids and the (extinct) Ammonoidea.
 They have eight limbs like other Coleoidea, but lack the extra specialised feeding appendages known as tentacles which are longer and thinner with suckers only at their club-like ends.
 The vampire squid (Vampyroteuthis) also lacks tentacles but has sensory filaments.

 The cladograms are based on Sanchez et al., 2018, who created a molecular phylogeny based on mitochondrial and nuclear DNA marker sequences.
 The position of the Eledonidae is from Ibáñez et al., 2020, with a similar methodology.
 Divergence dates are from Kröger et al., 2011 and Fuchs et al., 2019.

 The molecular analysis of the octopods shows that the suborder Cirrina (Cirromorphida) and the superfamily Argonautoidea are paraphyletic and are broken up; these names are shown in quotation marks and italics on the cladogram.

 RNA editing and the genome

 Octopuses, like other coleoid cephalopods but unlike more basal cephalopods or other molluscs, are capable of greater RNA editing, changing the nucleic acid sequence of the primary transcript of RNA molecules, than any other organisms.
 Much editing is done in the nervous system, particularly for excitability and neuronal morphology.
 Coleoids rely mostly on ADAR enzymes for RNA editing, which requires large, double-stranded RNA structures.
 The many editing sites are conserved in the coleoid genome and the mutation rates for the sites are hampered.
 Hence, greater transcriptome plasticity has come at the cost of slower genome evolution.

+The genome of octopuses has also gone through several chromosomal fusions and rearrangements, unlike that of their closest relative the vampire squid, whose chromosomal structure is more basal and squid-like.
 The octopus genome is unremarkably bilaterian except for large developments of two gene families: protocadherins, which regulate the development of neurons; and the C2H2 zinc-finger transcription factors.
 Many novel genes in both cephalopods generally and octopus specifically manifest in the animals' skin, suckers, and nervous system.